razerofficial/UnityNativeChromaSDK/README.md

 #endif
 ```

 The native plugin should be initialized on `Awake`. `-1` indicates failure, otherwise success.
-In the case for multiple scenes, [`DontDestroyOnLoad`](https://docs.unity3d.com/ScriptReference/Object.DontDestroyOnLoad.html) should be used to avoid attempting to reinit the native plugin when scene changes happen.

 ```charp
 private void Awake()